The Match

 PRAMS performs a computerized match according to an applicant-proposing algorithm; (i.e., it matches first according to the applicants’ choices and secondly according to the programs’ choices).
 The result of the match is that each applicant and each program receives their most preferred position possible.
 For more information on how this works, see The Match Explained.

 Vacant positions.
 Sometimes, vacant positions will remain after the match, and some applicants will be left unmatched.
-During the application process, applicants will be asked if they would like their application provided to programs with unmatched positions following The Match, in the event that the applicant is also unmatched.
-Programs may contact these unmatched applicants to fill available positions.
+In PRAMS, applicants will be asked if they would like their application provided to programs with unmatched positions.
+Following the Match, programs may contact these unmatched applicants to fill available positions.

 Obligation to accept the match.
-If, for some reason, the match becomes undesirable for either the candidate or the program, then both parties should meet at the earliest possible moment to discuss the issue(s).
+If, for some reason, the match is undesirable for either the candidate or the program, then both parties should meet to discuss.
 There is no obligation to accept the residency program or the applicant.
 However the decision to decline a residency applicant or position should be made only for exceptional circumstances and must be carefully considered.
-After The Match the program has “lost out” on all subsequent potential applicants that it has ranked.
-Thus, the program is significantly disadvantaged in acquiring “the next best match”.